ONLINE HERBAL IMMERSION PROGRAM

 Whether you’re just beginning to dabble in herbalism or you’re ready to take your craft to the next level, we’ve got something special to share with you.
 Our students range from complete newbies to seasoned herbalists, with established gardens and businesses.
 One of the beauties of online learning is the community support and mentorship, and the ability to network with herb lovers from around the globe.

-If you’re not fully satisfied, we’ll give you a complete refund within 14 days of enrolling.
+If you’re not fully satisfied, we’ll give you a refund up to 2 weeks after you enroll.

 Most of us love learning about herbs in-person but sometimes this just isn’t practical for those with busy schedules and full lives.
 We crafted our engaging videos to be as close to live instruction as you can get, with a front row seat in the garden –the plants are our esteemed co-stars.
 Throughout the course, Juliet, along with her trusted team of core instructors, demonstrates the real ins and outs of cultivation, propagation, harvesting, and medicinal use.
 This is NOT your typical instructor sitting in a classroom with a blackboard.
 We’ll be elbow deep in soil, head high in garden bushes, and up close and seriously personal with a huge variety of plants.
 We love how the medium of film allows us to dynamically showcase the plants, visiting them in all their growth cycles and zooming in close for the kind of botanical detail only possible with a hand lens, or high powered macro camera.